taonic/my-samples-java/src/main/java/io/temporal/samples/workertuning/README.md

 * Install Grafana: https://grafana.com/docs/grafana/latest/setup-grafana/installation/
 * Install Prometheus: https://prometheus.io/docs/prometheus/latest/installation/
 * Reduce Grafana and Prometheus's default refresh and scrapping intervals to receive instantaneous feedback.
-  * Update Grafana's config (grafana.ini > [dashboards]) to include `min_refresh_interval = 200ms`
+  * Update the Grafana config (grafana.ini > [dashboards]) to include `min_refresh_interval = 200ms`
-  * Update Promethue's config according to this [sample](/src/main/java/io/temporal/samples/workertuning/config/prometheus.yml)
+  * Update Prometheus' config according to this [sample](/src/main/java/io/temporal/samples/workertuning/config/prometheus.yml)
     * Make sure `scrape_interval` and `evaluation_interval` are both set at 1s
 * Import the [sample SDK Metrics dashboard](/src/main/java/io/temporal/samples/workertuning/dashboard/sdk_metrics.yaml) to Grafana.

 ## Example setup

-The sample code runs 50 Workflows asynchronously with each schedules 50 Activies in parallel.
+The sample code runs 50 Workflows asynchronously with each schedules 50 Activities in parallel.
 Each Activity sleeps for 1 to 1.1 seconds and returns a payload at 1KB to simulate a blocking API call.
 With 2,500 Activities scheduled simultaneously, a typical Worker running on the default settings would struggle to keep up.
 This scenario presents a good opportunity for using a data driven approach to tune worker settings.

 We step through a number of Worker setting combinations that update `MaxConcurrentActivityTaskExecutionSize` and `MaxConcurrentActivityTaskPollers` one at a time while observing the outcome.